Amine-Ounissi/amine-devops-project/README.md

 Tools:

 ●Jenkins

 ●Github

 ●Docker

 ●Nexus

 ●Azure

 ●Kubernetes

-##Spring MVC framework consists of four components : Model, View, Controller, and Front Controller
-This application is packaged as jar file which can be run on a docker container.
+Spring MVC framework consists of four components : Model, View, Controller, and Front Controller This application is packaged as jar file which can be run on a docker container.
 The tomcat is embedded in the application set-up so no need to configure it separately.
 In order to run the application we must install few things as follows.

 ●Java 1.8 or higher

 ●Maven

-About the Service
+About the Service:

 This API exposes the following services:

 -Create a new blog entry.